Achcham Yenbadhu Madamaiyada: Plot

 The protagonist, whose name is not mentioned, is revealed to be a care free MBA student and bike enthusiast, accompanied by his close friends Mahesh, Shyam, Srikanth and Auto Selvam.
 He has two sisters and two love stories that revolved around him in the past, one is Sukanya, and the other, Mallika.
 He now considers his new bike, Thunderbird, as his first love ever.
 However, he meets and falls in love with Leela, a friend of his sister, Maythrie, who stays in his house to complete her studies.
 He plans a long road trip in his bike to Kanyakumari along with his friend Mahesh, but he ditches his friend in the last minute and is accompanied by Leela instead.

 They head to Kanyakumari via Salem, Palakkad, and Trivandrum.
 The protagonist also humorously finds out about Leela's gluttony, over food.
 On the trip, they go to a village and stay for a night, where they are taken care by a kind-hearted villager.
 The next day, they reach Kanyakumari and see the sunrise.
 During the course of the trip, Leela falls for him.
 After the trip, he agrees to drop her at her home, in Kolhapur.
 On their way to Maharashtra, they meet with a road accident.
 The protagonist injures his shoulder and proposes to her, before fainting, as if he was about to die.
 The next day he wakes up to find himself in a hospital.
 He feels that something is wrong after phoning Leela.

 The same day, Leela's parents are attacked by some unknown assailants.
 The protagonist and his friend, Mahesh, visit the hospital that Leela and her parents are in.
 The three of them discover that Leela was the target of the attack.
 The protagonist decides to save Leela.
 But they encounter a corrupt cop, Kamath, who, with a help of a gangster, Hiren, kill Leela's parents.
 Unfortunately, Mahesh is also killed in the incident.
-The protagonist is devastated by this and vows to avenge Mahesh and Leela's parents's death at any cost.
+The protagonist is devastated by this and vows to avenge Mahesh's and Leela's parents's death at any cost.
 Leela and the protagonist go into hiding, where Kamath tries to trace them out, even in Mahesh's funeral.
 Kamath finally reaches his house, in Chennai, where another friend of the protagonist, poses as the owner of his bike, with fake proof.